Supplements can either Help or Hurt your Thyroid

 Be Careful with These Supplements

-Your thyroid is a complicated hormone system which is regulated at many levels.
+Your thyroid is a complicated hormone system that is regulated at many levels.

 And the way that supplements can impact your thyroid can occur at any (or many) of these regulated levels.